Finay/Flask-URL-Shortener/README.md

 # Flask-URL-Shortener
-My own url shortener using flask :)
+A URL shortener webapp built with flask and sqlite in Python.
+A 10th grade personal project submission.

 Dependencies:
 - flask